 This is why the Free Case Review is a very important first step, to answer the question correctly we need to get all the facts surrounding the accident and obtain medical records etc.

 How long will it take for my car accident claim to settle?

 Each CTP claim is assessed individually and varies on the situation.
 If your claim involves a minor injury and there are no discrepancies about who caused the accident, it will be a lot quicker to resolve as opposed to a claim that involves more severe injuries and uncertainty about who was at fault.

 How long do I have to make a car accident compensation claim?

 The circumstances of your claim will determine the time limits that apply to your case.
 For personal injury car accident claims, the claim must be submitted with 3 years, however for workers’ compensation claims this time limit is 6 months.
 With the circumstances of your claim being critical to your outcome, time is very important when it comes to claiming and if you leave it too long, your claim could get rejected.
-Get in touch with us for a free claim review.
+Get in touch with our Gold Coast Car accident lawyers for a free claim review.

 How much compensation will I receive if I make a car accident claim?

 Every compensation claim is different and depending on the nature of your claim the monetary value can vary.
 When your claim is being assessed, your predicted life path before the injury and how your life path since the injury has changed (ie. unable to work for three months) will impact the compensation amount.